LOADING ...

 I said "I'm sorry to see handicapped."

-And she at me real steady
+And she looks at me steady

 And she says, "You to drag?"